Arapaho language: Classification

 Arapaho is an Algonquian language of the Algic family.

 History

 By the 1850s, Arapaho bands formed two tribes: the Northern Arapaho and Southern Arapaho.
 Since 1878 the Northern Arapaho have lived with the Eastern Shoshone on the Wind River Reservation in Wyoming and are federally recognized as the Arapahoe Tribe of the Wind River Reservation.
-The Southern Arapaho live with the Southern Cheyenne in Oklahoma.
-Together their members are enrolled as the federally recognized Cheyenne and Arapaho Tribes.

-After World War II, the Northern Arapaho tribe tended to use English, not Arapaho, when raising their children.
-However, Arapaho speakers within the tribe still primarily speak Arapaho amongst each other.
-The Northern Arapaho additionally have had relatively less intermingling with other tribes and non-Native Americans compared to the Southern Arapaho who live amongst a predominantly non-Native American population.
+The Southern Arapaho live with the Southern Cheyenne ind relatively less intermingling with other tribes and non-Native Americans compared to the Southern Arapaho who live amongst a predominantly non-Native American population.